tower1ight/World/3.Rules, Systems, Handouts/Travel, hexes, and landmarks.md

 Roads are discovered much like landmarks when one is not aware of their presence.
 However when traveling from one hex to another by road, its presence becomes clear.

 #### Travelers
-Many people walk this land
+Many people walk this land, when you move so do they.